 1.1 Applying to join the scheme

-To join the scheme you must meet the DWP’s criteria and provide supporting evidence using the application form to join the scheme.
+To join the scheme you must meet DWP’s criteria and provide supporting evidence using the application form to join the scheme.

 Your application must be signed by your Managing Director, Chief Executive or person of similar authority.